-Before moving to the Islands in 2005, Dave worked as a software engineer and Anna Maria in public broadcasting.
+Before moving to the island in 2005, Dave worked as a software engineer and Anna Maria in public broadcasting.
 They worked and played hard.
 What drew them to life as innkeepers was their love of food, wine, and sharing freshly cooked meals using the harvest from their garden.

-Since moving the island, Anna Maria has developed a passion for pilates as well.
+Since moving to the island, Anna Maria has developed a passion for Pilates as well.
 Meanwhile, when Dave isn’t down at the restaurant or running errands for the inn, he is renovating their home!
 Both Anna Maria and Dave are certified scuba instructors and enjoy many other outdoor activities including golfing, hiking, gardening, and downhill skiing.
 Anna Maria is a classically trained flutist.
 Dave has taken up flying and puts his hobby to good use year round flying N8485M for his regular off-island supply missions and procuring the freshest seasonal produce from neighboring farms for our breakfast table.

 Innkeeper ~ Patrick